MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/fail-to-mount-azure-file-share.md

 To resolve the issue, use one of the following solutions:

-#### Solution 1 for cause 4: Schedule pods on nodes in non-FIPS node pool
+#### Solution 1: Schedule pods on nodes in non-FIPS node pool

 FIPS is disabled by default on AKS node pools.
 It can be enabled only during the node pool creation  by using the `--enable-fips-image` parameter.

 To resolve the error, you can schedule the pods on nodes in a non-FIPS node pool.

-#### Solution 2 for cause 4: Create pod that can be scheduled on a FIPS-enabled node
+#### Solution 2: Create pod that can be scheduled on a FIPS-enabled node

 To create a pod that can be scheduled on a FIPS-enabled node, follow these steps: